unparalleled-js/docs-1/connectors/wrike/create-comment-action.md

     <tr>
       <td>Comment ID</td>
       <td>
-        The Wrike ID of the comment.
+        The ID of the comment.
       </td>
     </tr>
     <tr>
       <td>Author ID</td>
       <td>
-        The Wrike ID of the author.
+        The ID of the author.
       </td>
     </tr>
     <tr>